godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 The **Amount** parameter controls the amount of blur.
 For larger blurs, tweaking the **Quality** may be needed in order to avoid arctifacts.

-Combining both blurs to focus the viewer attention on a given object is a very common use case for this feature:
+It is very common to use both blurs together to focus the viewer's attention on a given object:

 .. image:: img/environment_mixed_blur.png